ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 ```

 Pay attention to the `[root]` property binding.
 This sets what is essentially the
 first, or "root" page for the `ion-nav` controller.
-When the navigation controller loads, the component referenced by `rootPage` will be the root view.
+When the navigation controller loads, the component referenced by `rootPage` will be the root page.

 In `app/app.js`, the `MyApp` root component specifies this in its constructor: